oschmid/website/content/posts/oura-ring-one-month.md

 title = "One Month With The Oura Ring" date = "2018-12-01T12:45:37-08:00" image = ""
-tags = ["sleep","health","wearables"]
+summary = "I've been using the new Oura ring sleep tracker for a little over a month now.
+It's exactly the kind of wearable I'm a fan of: invisible, reliable, and focused." tags = ["sleep","health","wearables"]
 +++
 I've been using the new [Oura ring](https://ouraring.com/) sleep tracker for a little over a month now.
 It's exactly the kind of wearable I'm a fan of: invisible, reliable, and focused.
 It looks like any normal ring, it's tough and its battery lasts a week, and (unlike other devices) it isn't a distraction because it only tries to do one thing: measure your recovery.